farcaster-project/containers/bitcoin-core/README.md

 Create a container with

 ```
-docker create -p 18443:18443 --env RPC_USER=... --env RPC_PASS=... --env NETWORK='-regtest' ...:latest
+docker create -p 18443:18443 --env RPC_USER=... --env RPC_PASS=... --env NETWORK=regtest ...:latest
 ```

 Available environment variables:

-- **NETWORK**: a flag inteded for the network, but this can be used more broadly as it is directly passed to `bitcoind`
+- **NETWORK**: a flag inteded for the network, but this can be used more broadly as it is directly passed to `bitcoind` with a prepended `-`
 - **RPC_USER**: the RPC user name
 - **RPC_PASS**: the RPC password